 But this doesn't mean it's a tax cheat free-for-all.
-The bad news is that your chances of being audited or otherwise hearing from the IRS increase (sometimes significantly) if there are certain "red flags" in your return.
-For instance, the IRS is more likely to eyeball your return if you claim certain tax breaks, your deduction or credit amounts are unusually high, you're engaged in certain businesses, or you own foreign assets.
+The bad news is that your chances at the unenviable audit lottery escalate (sometimes significantly) depending on various factors, including the amount of income you report, the complexity of your return, the types and amounts of deductions or other tax breaks you claim, whether you're engaged in a business, or whether you own foreign assets.
 Math errors could also draw an extra look from the IRS, but they usually don't lead to a full-blown exam.
-In the end, though, there's no sure way to predict an IRS audit, but these 22 red flags could certainly increase your chances of unwanted attention from the IRS.
+The same goes for errors with refundable tax credits, such as the earned income credit and the refundable child credit.
+In the end, there's no sure way to predict an IRS audit, but these 19 audit red flags could certainly increase your chances of drawing unwanted attention from the IRS.

 Failing to Report All Taxable Income

 The IRS gets copies of all the 1099s and W-2s you receive, so be sure you report all required income on your return.
-IRS computers are pretty good at matching the numbers on the forms with the income shown on your return.
-A mismatch sends up a red flag and causes the IRS computers to spit out a bill.
+IRS computers are pretty good at cross-checking the forms with the income shown on your return.
+A mismatch sends up a red flag and causes the IRS computers to spit out a bill that the IRS will mail to you (these letters don't count as audits for purposes of the IRS's audit rate).
 If you receive a 1099 showing income that isn't yours or listing incorrect income, get the issuer to file a correct form with the IRS.

 Report all income sources on your 1040 return, whether or not you receive a form such as a 1099.
 For example, if you get paid for walking dogs, tutoring, driving for Uber or Lyft, giving piano lessons, or selling crafts through Etsy, the money you receive is taxable.